ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 Getting started
 ===============

-So lets get into it, you will need the following if following on at home:
+So lets get into it, you'll need the following if following on at home:

 1. 1024MB+ Ubuntu instance.
-We're using a [OrionVM Cloud](http://orionvm.com.au) instance
+We're using an [OrionVM Cloud](http://orionvm.com.au) instance
 2. Your ssh public key
 3. About 10 minutes spare time.